-Some may associate simple living with just having less to do, or just taking action when necessary without extra stress.
+Some may associate simple living with just having less to do, or the need to take action when things get out of control.

 While others may have visions of a minimalist life allowing only for strict essentials.

-However, to get to where we’d like to go, we all begin in the same place.
+However, to practice simple steps that get us where we’d like to go, we all begin in the same place.

 To avoid overwhelm, it’s wise to break each step down into manageable baby steps.